 Jon and I started farming in order to produce nutritious, nutrient dense foods.
 Nutrient density refers to the amount of nutrients available in a given volume of food.
 These nutrients include vitamins, minerals, phytochemicals, antioxidants, and enzymes.

 Food that is fresh, local, and eaten seasonally will be richer in nutrients than food picked before ripening, boxed, and shipped thousands of miles to be eaten weeks later.
 To grow higher quality food, we monitor our soil quality, supplement pastures and livestock with minerals, and use compost to add microbial activity to the soil.
 We are learning the fine balance of making minerals available to plants and livestock.

-We also choose to grow food items that supply rich sources of fat-soluble vitamins A and D. These include free range eggs, pastured meat, sweet potatoes, herbs, cantaloupe, and tomatoes.
+We also choose to grow food items that supply rich sources of fat-soluble vitamins A and D. These include free range eggs, pastured pork, sweet potatoes, and tomatoes.
 If the soil is farmed ecologically and mineralized properly, the plants will be healthier and more resistant to insect attack and disease.
 The people who eat this healthy food will likewise be blessed with greater health.
 Jon and I choose nutrient dense food for the way it promotes our good health, for the unbelievable great taste.
 We prefer traditional foods similar to what our ancestors thrived on for multiple generations until recently.
-We learned about traditional eating from The Weston A. Price Foundation.
-Cathy is Chapter Leader of the local NE Georgia Chapter of Weston A. Price.

 American Guinea Hogs